projectchrono/chrono/website/consulting/index.md

 permalink: /consulting/
 ---

-#### Please consider making us part of your plans related to Chrono use.
-These consulting activities fund the  development of Chrono.
+#### Please consider engaging us in Chrono-related consulting activities.
+These consulting activities will allow us to keep developing Chrono.

 #### If you are in academia: